sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/many_to_many_challenges.md

   * `Actor`: first_name, last_name
   * `Movie`: title, description, year

-For these challenges, continue to work in your `practice` Rails app.
+For these challenges, continue to work in your `practice_associations` Rails app.

 ## Your Task

 1. Create models and migrations for three tables: `actors`, `movies`, and a *join* table.
 Think about what you should name your join table and what columns it should have.
 2. Implement a many-to-many relationship between `actors` and `movies`.
 3. Use the Rails console to create at least three `actors` and two `movies`.
 Each movie should have at least one actor associated with it.

 ## Stretch Challenges